 Market power assessments

-Starting in May 2011, the CAA undertook market power assessments of Heathrow, Gatwick and Stansted airports.
-In 10 January 2014, the CAA published its findings that Heathrow and Gatwick met the market power tests and therefore the respective operators required a licence.
-The CAA found that Stansted did not meet the tests for services to passenger airlines.
-In March 2014, the CAA found that Stansted did not meet the tests for services to cargo airlines at the airport.
+Starting in May 2011, we undertook market power assessments of Heathrow, Gatwick and Stansted airports.
+In January 2014, we published our findings that Heathrow and Gatwick met the market power tests and therefore the respective operators required a licence.
+We found that Stansted did not meet the tests for services to passenger airlines.
+In March 2014, we found that Stansted did not meet the tests for services to cargo airlines at the airport.
 More information is on the airport market power assessment page.

-On 13 February, the CAA granted licences to the operators of Heathrow and Gatwick airports which came into force on 1 April 2014.
-These licences include conditions relating to price controls, service quality and operational resilience, amongst others.
-More details are on the quinquennial review of designated airports page.
+In February 2014, we granted licences to the operators of Heathrow and Gatwick airports which came into force on 1 April 2014.
+These licences include conditions relating to prices, service quality and operational resilience, amongst others.
+More details are on the economic licensing of Heathrow Airport and Gatwick Airport pages.
+Details of the development of the licence conditions, including those on price control, are on the price control page.

-The CAA has powers under the Civil Aviation Act to impose penalties for breach of a licence condition or breach of an enforcement order issued in relation to a licence condition.
-It may also impose penalties for non-compliance with information notices issued by the CAA and for destroying information or knowingly supplying false information.
-The CAA is required to publish a statement of policy on penalties for non-compliance under Chapter 1 of the Civil Aviation Act setting out the criteria it will use to determine whether a penalty is appropriate and the amount of any penalty.
-The CAA's penalties statement is available here.
+We have powers under the Civil Aviation Act to impose penalties for breach of a licence condition or breach of an enforcement order issued in relation to a licence condition.
+We may also impose penalties for non-compliance with information notices we have issued and for destroying information or knowingly supplying false information.
+We are required to publish a statement of policy on penalties for non-compliance under Chapter 1 of the Civil Aviation Act setting out the criteria we will use to determine whether a penalty is appropriate and the amount of any penalty.
+Our penalties statement is available here.

 An airport operator whose annual turnover at the airport exceeded £1m in at least two of the last three financial years may apply for a certificate that confers rights on the operator as a statutory undertaker.
 Airport operators who already have a permission to levy airport charges issued under section 39 of the Airports Act 1986 retain their status as a statutory undertaker.
 A note on the transition between the Airports Act and Civil Aviation Act, including a list of airports that have rights as statutory undertakings is available.